AnthonyCalandra/modern-cpp-features/README.md

 ## C++11 Library Features

 ### std::move
 `std::move` indicates that the object passed to it may have its resources transferred.
-Moves can often be more efficient than copies.
 Using objects that have been moved from should be used with care, as they can be left in an unspecified state (see: [What can I do with a moved-from object?](http://stackoverflow.com/questions/7027523/what-can-i-do-with-a-moved-from-object)).

-A definition of `std::move` (performing a move is nothing more than casting to an rvalue):
+A definition of `std::move` (performing a move is nothing more than casting to an rvalue reference):
 ```c++
 template <typename T>
 typename remove_reference<T>::type&& move(T&& arg) {